 Countless intervenors built a record to disprove Duke Energy’s claims that a significant fossil gas buildout is the only path forward.
 The hearing with expert witness testimony lasted more than two weeks.
 The transcript consists of 24 volumes.
 The record, created by intervenors who overwhelmingly support more aggressive decarbonization, was immense.
 The expert witnesses who provided testimony for the intervenors were just that – national experts in the fields of clean energy integration, clean energy development, transmission planning, behind-the-meter and demand side programs, and other non-combustion alternatives that can meet load growth – often faster than new gas can.

-We invested this much time and attention to this process because we recognize the existential importance of the energy choices we make.
+We invested this much time and attention in this process because we recognize the existential importance of the energy choices we make.
 But in the end, the Commission dismissed it all and chose the path of least resistance: adopting a settlement between Duke and the Office of Public Staff as the foundation of the Order.

 For example, throughout the Order, the NCUC cited the lack of alternative modeling as a reason for approving Duke’s resource plan.
 However, past history suggests that presenting alternative modeling to this Commission is of questionable value.
 Our analysis presented to the Commission during the 2020 IRP review showed that Duke was missing an opportunity to achieve 70% carbon emissions before 2030 while lowering customer bills.
 While load growth assumptions have changed since then, if Duke had spent the last four years deploying more clean energy as we recommended, North Carolina would be better positioned to meet current load projections without the need for more fossil fuels.

 Likewise, in the 2022 Carbon Plan we submitted alternative modeling that showed pathways to reach the 70% reductions by 2030 and that cost less than Duke’s proposal.
 The Commission disregarded that modeling and similar independent modeling from three other parties: the Attorney General, the solar industry, and large tech customers.
-Instead the Commission’s first Carbon Plan was based only on Duke’s modeling.
+Instead, the Commission’s first Carbon Plan was based only on Duke’s modeling.

 Developing alternative modeling is an expensive endeavor.
 Therefore it is reasonable for the Commission to expect that intervenors will not continue to present alternative modeling unless that modeling is seen as having an impact on Commission outcomes.
-If the Commission continues to hold a football out for intervenors, then pulls it away, at some point intervenors will stop trying to kick the football.
-In fact, the witness for the Attorney General was asked during the hearing why he did not undertake independent modeling in this docket, and he said, after noting the comprehensive modeling that he presented in the first Carbon Plan hearing, “we didn’t see any sort of reaction to the modeling in that case, you know, what would be the point of doing it here?”
+If the Commission continues to hold a football out for intervenors and then pulls it away, at some point, intervenors will stop trying to kick the football.
+In fact, the witness for the Attorney General was asked during the hearing why he did not undertake independent modeling in this docket, and he said, after noting the comprehensive modeling that he presented in the first Carbon Plan hearing, “We didn’t see any sort of reaction to the modeling in that case, you know, what would be the point of doing it here?”

 As a reminder, statute is clear that the Carbon Plan is NCUC’s Carbon Plan, not Duke Energy’s.